-Tungsten Replicator is a high-performance database replication tool that can extract data from various MySQL sources and apply that data to databases, data warehouses, NoSQL databases and messaging platforms.
 Tungsten Replicator is a complex piece of software that is based upon a few key and core design principles.

 - Tungsten Replicator is optimized for replicating data from one data source to another as quickly as possible. - Replicators are designed to replicate data continuously without the need or requirement to pause.
 In general, replicators are configured and left to execute without requiring monitoring or management. - Data is exchanged using a core flexible architecture-, database- and data-neutral format. - Data is replicated exactly between source and target, even if they are different database types, allowing for, and taking into account environment, storage, and data format differences.
-For example, a row in MySQL is replicated into Oracle as a row, but into Kafka as a message, and MongoDB as a BSON document. - Data sources and targets are abstracted, so that it's possible to read from any flavor of MySQL and write to a number of different databases or targets. - The basic unit of data exchange is the database transaction.
+For example, a row in MySQL is replicated into Oracle as a row, but into Kafka as a message, and MongoDB as a BSON document. - Data sources and targets are abstracted, so that it's possible to read from or write to any database or target. - The basic unit of data exchange is the database transaction.
 The replicator always reads or writes an entire transaction. - The basic unit of execution is the service.
 A single service reads from or writes to a data source. - Each service is configured as a series of stages, configured into a pipeline.
-Data is moved from one stage to the next through the pipeline, one transaction at a time. - Each replicator is capable of supporting multiple services within a single replicator instance. - Within each stage, the data can be manipulated (filtered) by removing, modifying, or adding information. - Each service is either online (actively operating) or offline (paused). - Each replicator is by default configured to operate with full data integrity; in the event of a failure, transactions are rolled back or canceled, and errors cause the replicator to stop.
+Data is moved from one stage to the next through the pipeline, one transaction at a time. - Each replicator is capable of supporting multiple services within a single replicator instance. - Within each stage, the data can be manipulated (filtered) by removing, modifying, or adding information. - Each service is either online (actively operating) or offline (paused). - Each replicator is by default configured to operate with full data integrity; in the event of failure transactions are rolled back or canceled, and errors cause the replicator to stop.